THIS DATE IN HISTORY: March 30

 Video: Memories: NHL adds WHA clubs, expands to 21 teams

-1989: Mario Lemieux of the Pittsburgh Penguins sets a single-season NHL record with his 13th shorthanded goal, breaking Wayne Gretzky's mark set in 1983-84.
+1989: Mario Lemieux of the Pittsburgh Penguins sets a single-season NHL record with his 13th shorthanded goal, breaking the mark set by Wayne Gretzky in 1983-84.
 It's one of four goals scored by Lemieux in a 9-5 loss to the visiting Hartford Whalers.

 1993: Winnipeg Jets rookie Teemu Selanne becomes the first NHL player to score 20 goals in one month.
 Selanne scores a goal and has two assists in a 5-4 road victory against the Calgary Flames.